eXascaleInfolab/TSM-Bench/generation/README.md

 #### Dataset Creation

 - Name your dataset as `original.txt`.
-The file should fulfill the following requirements:
+The file should contain one column representing the time series to augment.
-    - Each column is a time series
-    - column separator: empty space, row separator: newline
-    - rows>= 1'000, columns>= 10
 - Create a new folder under `data/` with the name of your dataset and add `original.txt` inside, i.e., `data/{dataset_name}/original.txt`

 #### 1. Model Training